LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
+- send_excavs.py
+  - coords seem to be starting from 0|0 regardless of location of sending planet.
+See emails to tmtowtdi@gmail.com from Tomas Miko (The Collective).
 - stations_report
     - think about adding a --spy report.
 Include how many are on counter, how many are idle, etc.